 Some say the bansuri has divine origins.
-Hindu myth holds that it was invented by Lord Krishna, the god of love and tenderness, who used it to (among other things) gain favour with fellow deities and seduce the milkmaids of Braj.
+Hindu myth holds that it was popularised in part by Lord Krishna, the god of love and tenderness, who used it to (among other things) gain favour with fellow deities and seduce the milkmaids of Braj.

 It has long been considered a symbol of both Krishna’s beauty and his pride, with the lyrics of poetic thumri songs commonly describing its intoxicating power: “the women of Braj have become restless…hearing the tone of the flute, they have gone crazy”.
 These same women sometimes appear in the later verses, addressing the instrument directly and seeking to lessen its (unsubtly symbolic) power over them: “Flute, what kind of pride are you filled with?
 You’re not made of gold, nor made of silver, nor studded with gems.”